 What Makes Her Biscuit Method Special?

-Brenda keeps a big pottery bowl of White Lily All-Purpose Flour covered with a dish towel that she uses exclusively for making her famous biscuits.
+Brenda keeps a big pottery bowl of White Lily Self-Rising Flour covered with a dish towel that she uses exclusively for making her famous biscuits.
 Before doing anything else, Brenda sifts the top layers of flour.
 To begin her recipe, Brenda makes a well, or "bird's nest" in the bowl of flour, leaving a border of flour around the edges.
 Next, she pours in a good amount of whole buttermilk.